cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 ## Command line flags

 AcraServer has [a set of flags](/acra/configuring-maintaining/controls-configuration-on-acraserver/) for more precise work configuration with Poison records.
+Same [flags](/acra/configuring-maintaining/controls-configuration-on-acratranslator/) are available for AcraTranslator.

 * `--poison_detect_enable={true|false}`

-  Turn on poison record detection, if server's shutdown is disabled, AcraServer logs the poison record detection and returns decrypted data.
+  Turn on poison record detection.
+If shutdown is not enabled, AcraServer just logs the poison record detection and returns decrypted data.
   Default is `true`.